cobalthq/cobalt-api-docs/cobaltApiDocs/content/orgs.md

 `id`        | The Cobalt id of the org
 `name`      | The name of the org
-`token`     | The org token you'll need in subsequent calls
+`token`     | The org token you'll need in subsequent calls `url`       | The links.ui.url will redirect an authorized user to this org in the Cobalt platform

 <aside class="success">